gabrielolaitan/Nike-Sales-Performance-Analysis-Report-2020-2021-/README.md

 ## 7. Correlation Between Revenue & Price
 ![](IMA/Screenshot%202025-05-15%20125946.png)
 The data points (Men's Apparel, Men's Athletic Footwear, Men's Street Footwear, Women's Apparel, Women's Athletic Footwear, Women's Street Footwear) show a scattered distribution without a clear linear trend.
 There is no consistent upward or downward pattern.
 Men's Street Footwear has the highest sales ($1.99M) at $43.78, while Women's Apparel has moderate sales ($1.7M) at a higher price ($51.13), and Women's Street Footwear has low sales ($1.02M) at $40.65.
-Despite low prices, Men’s products generate more revenue, suggesting price elasticity is low (demand isn’t heavily impacted by price).

 ## 8. Sales Performance Analysis by Region and Product Category
 ![](IMA/Screenshot%202025-05-15%20130019.png)